Season structure of the NHL: Stanley Cup playoffs

-At the end of the regular season, sixteen teams qualify for the Stanley Cup playoffs, an elimination tournament consisting of three rounds of best-of-seven series to determine which team from each conference will advance to the final round, dubbed the Stanley Cup Finals.
-The top three teams in each division earn automatic berths (six teams per conference) and the next two teams in the conference earn wild-card spots.
-The First Round pits the top ranked team in the conference against the lower ranked wild-card and the other division winner against the higher ranked wild-card.
-The second and third place teams in each division play each other.
-The top ranked team in a division, along with its wild card opponent and the second and third ranked teams of the same division comprise a group or bracket during the First Round, and the two winners will meet in the Second Round.
-The Western Conference (Pacific vs. Central divisional bracket winners) and Eastern Conference (Atlantic vs. Metropolitan divisional bracket winners) Finals will determine who faces off in the Stanley Cup Finals.
+At the end of the regular season, sixteen teams qualify for the Stanley Cup playoffs, an elimination tournament consisting of three rounds of best-of-seven series to determine which team from each conference will advance to the final round, dubbed the Stanley Cup Final.
+The top three teams in each division earn automatic berths (six teams per conference), and the next two teams in the conference earn wild-card spots.
+The First Round pits the top-ranked team in the conference against the lower-ranked wild-card, and the other division winner against the higher-ranked wild-card.
+The second- and third-place teams in each division play each other.
+The top-ranked team in a division, along with its wild-card opponent and the second- and third-ranked teams of the same division, comprise a group or bracket during the First Round, and the two winners will meet in the Second Round.
+The Western Conference (Pacific vs. Central divisional bracket winners) and Eastern Conference (Atlantic vs. Metropolitan divisional bracket winners) Finals will determine who faces off in the Stanley Cup Final.

 Any ties in the standings are broken using the following protocols: